On the long-time limit of the mean curvature flow in closed manifolds: Introduction

 Next, we further study what the possible limit minimal surfaces can be.
-Because the flow is the gradient of the area functional one expects to typically find area minimizing or at least stable minimal surfaces using it but nevertheless, in general, the long-time limit of mean curvature flow can be unstable.
-For curve shortening flow, a well-known example is the flow $\gamma_t$ of a closed embedded curve $\gamma \subset (S^2, g_{round})$ which bisects the sphere.
-It will converge, as $t \to \infty$, smoothly to an equator of the sphere; curves $\gamma$ which do not bisect the sphere instead flow to round points.
-Most curves $\gamma$ do not bisect the sphere and we can always perturb one that does to one which does not, of course, so most curve shortening flows cannot converge to an unstable geodesic.
-This observation motivates us to consider to which extent we can show the flow will generically avoid unstable minimal surfaces.
+Because the flow is the gradient of the area functional, one expects to typically find area minimizing or at least stable minimal surfaces using mean curvature flow.
+Nevertheless, in general, the long-time limit of mean curvature flow can be unstable.
+For curve shortening flow, a well-known example is the flow $\gamma_t$ of a closed embedded curve $\gamma \subset (S^2, g_{\text{round}})$ which bisects the sphere.
+It will converge, as $t \to \infty$, smoothly to an equator of the sphere; in contrast, curves $\gamma$ which do not bisect the sphere flow to round points.
+Most curves $\gamma$ do not bisect the sphere, and we can always perturb one that bisects the sphere to one that does not.
+Therefore, most curve shortening flows cannot converge to an unstable geodesic.
+This observation motivates us to consider the extent to which we can show the flow will generically avoid unstable minimal surfaces.

 The main tool we use to pursue this is the avoidance principle.
-In $\R^{n+1}$, if two mean curvature flows of closed hypersurfaces are disjoint at time $0$, then they will remain disjoint for all the future time.
+In $\R^{n+1}$, if two mean curvature flows of closed hypersurfaces are disjoint at time $0$, then they will remain disjoint for all future time.
 Moreover, the distance between these two flows is increasing.
 This basic property motivates the definition of weak set flows by Ilmanen \cite{Ilmanen92_LSF} and White \cite{White95_WSF_Top}.
-The avoidance principle in a manifold is more subtle, because in general two disjoint mean curvature flows can actually get closer -- consider for instance the flow of small graphs over strictly area minimizing minimal surfaces.
-In a manifold equipped with a positive Ricci curvature metric, the avoidance principle is very strong though and lets us easily show the following: \begin{thm} In a Ricci positive manifold $(N^n,g)$, the mean curvature flow of a generic embedded hypersurface $M$ will go extinct in finite time. \end{thm}
+The avoidance principle in a manifold is more subtle, because in general two disjoint mean curvature flows can actually get closer -- consider, for instance, the flow near an area minimizing minimal surface.
+In a manifold equipped with a positive Ricci curvature metric, the avoidance principle is very strong by White \cite{White24_Avoidance}, and lets us easily show the following: \begin{thm} In a Ricci positive manifold $(N^3,g)$, the mean curvature flow of a generic $2$--sided embedded hypersurface $M$ will go extinct in finite time. \end{thm}